Fed official suggests substantial rate hikes may be needed

 The Federal Reserve may have to raise its benchmark interest rate much higher than it has previously projected to get inflation under control, James Bullard, president of the Federal Reserve Bank of St. Louis, said Thursday.

 Bullard’s comments raised the prospect that the Fed’s rate hikes will make borrowing by consumers and businesses even costlier and further heighten the risk of recession.
-Wall Street traders registered their concern by sending stock market futures further into the red early Thursday.
-The Dow Jones Industrial Average fell about 180 points, or 0.5%, in morning trading.
+Wall Street traders registered their concern by sending stock market into the red Thursday.
+The S&P 500 ended the day down 12.23 points, or 0.3%, at 3,946.56.

 Bullard’s remarks followed speeches by other Fed officials in recent days that suggested they see only limited progress, at most, in their use of steadily higher rates to fight inflation.
 Bullard’s views have added significance because he is a voting member of the Fed’s rate-setting committee this year.